Last updated 10 May 2022

 Currently a child ordered to serve a sentence of detention and who, as at their 18th birthday will have at least six months remaining on their sentence, will be subject to automatic transfer to an adult prison following their birthday (pt 8 div 2A Youth Justice Act 1992 (Qld) (Youth Justice Act)).

 It is possible in some circumstances to apply for a temporary delay.
-It would be important for the young person to talk to their lawyer if they have particularly concerns about their transfer.
+It would be important for the young person to talk to their lawyer if they have particular concerns about their transfer.

-The Department of Justice and Attorney-General (DJAG) is in charge of the detention centres.
+The Department of Children, Youth Justice and Multicultural Affairs manages Queensland’s two detention centres through Youth Justice services.
 Departmental policy allows a child in a Queensland detention centre up to four visits a week.
 This is important as it means, for example, a child does not have to choose between contact with their family or meeting their lawyer.

 - approve the entry of visitors